Effective quasimorphisms on right-angled Artin groups: Preliminaries

 For each vertex $v$ of $X$ there is a \emph{principal ultrafilter} of $v$, defined by choosing $\sigma(h)$ to be the half-space with boundary $h$ containing $v$.
 Neighboring vertices define principal ultrafilters that differ on a single hyperplane (the one that is dual to the edge separating the vertices).
 Conversely, if two principal ultrafilters differ on a single hyperplane, then the corresponding vertices bound an edge, dual to that hyperplane.
 Since $X$ is connected, any two principal ultrafilters will differ on finitely many hyperplanes.
 Indeed, the number of such hyperplanes is precisely the distance between the two vertices.

-The principal ultrafilters admit an intrinsic characterization: an ultrafilter on $\half(X)$ is principal if and only if it satisfies the descending chain condition.
+The principal ultrafilters admit an intrinsic characterization: an ultrafilter $\sigma$ on $\half(X)$ is principal if and only if it satisfies the descending chain condition: whenever $\{h_i\}$ is a sequence of hyperplanes such that $\sigma(h_i) \supseteq \sigma(h_{i+1})$ for all $i$, the sequence is eventually constant.
 It follows that if an ultrafilter differs from a principal one on finitely many hyperplanes, it will also be principal.

 Knowledge of the principal ultrafilters on $\half(X)$ completely determines $X$ as a CAT(0) cube complex.
 The \emph{Sageev construction} is the name for the process of building a cube complex from its partially ordered set of half-spaces.
 The $1$--skeleton of $X$ is determined from principal ultrafilters as already described, and cubes are added whenever their $1$--skeleta are present \cite{Sageev}.